The Best Exercises for Men and Women with Back Pain you Can do at Home

 “The muscles in your back fuel a lot of your everyday movements.
 They are also responsible for supporting your spine.
 Your back plays an integral role in your posture,” personal trainer Nicolle Harwood-Nash tells SheKnows.
 “Having a range of good back exercises spread across your workout week, or even a concentrated back day every week, will ensure that you create a strong and mobile back that can support a healthy posture.”

 According to Harwood-Nash keeping your back strong and mobile is a great way to reduce pain.
-Below are the best exercises to try with those who have back pain.

 “This exercise requires only your body weight and is a safe starting point for women who want to start strengthening their back.
 The Superman works your whole back, especially your lower back,” says Harwood-Nash.
 A perfect beginner exercise, it’s effective in helping you develop good firing mechanics and the static strength and control needed for more advanced movements.